Ron Kitchenn

 Ron Kitchenn (17 March 1920 – 5 November 2010) was a British electrical engineer.

 Background

 Kitchenn was born in England.
 His father, who hailed from Chesterfield, was a violinist and music teacher.
 He attended Pixmore County Council School and then Letchworth Grammar School, now known as Fearnhill School.
 He joined the General Post Office at 16.
 While working he studied part-time for an Engineering degree.

 Kitchenn and his wife, Beryl, migrated to Australia in 1951 where he joined the Postmaster-General's Department.
-Ron became heavily involved in community groups, was a significant force in Rostrum and worked on international standards for telecommunications.
+Kitchenn became heavily involved in community groups, was a significant force in Rostrum and worked on international standards for telecommunications.